abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_setup_in_fedora/py_setup_in_fedora.rst

 Another important thing is the additional libraries required.
 OpenCV-Python requires only **Numpy** (in addition to other dependencies, which we will see later).
 But in this tutorials, we also use **Matplotlib** for some easy and nice plotting purposes (which I feel much better compared to OpenCV).
 Matplotlib is optional, but highly recommended.
 Similarly we will also see **IPython**, an Interactive Python Terminal, which is also highly recommended.

-Installing OpenCV-Python from Prebuilt Binaries
+Installing OpenCV-Python from Pre-built Binaries
 ===================================================

 Install all packages with following command in terminal as root.